EmmaRamirez/emmaramirez.me/src/articles/2024/svelte-runes.md

 ---
-title: "Svelte 5 Runes"
+title: 'Svelte 5 Runes'
 date: 2024-10-10
 tags: [svelte, javascript]
-description: "Runes represent a fundamental shift in how Svelte handles reactivity.
-Moving from implicit to explicit reactivity opens new possibilities."
+description: 'Runes represent a fundamental shift in how Svelte handles reactivity.
+Moving from implicit to explicit reactivity opens new possibilities.'
 ---

 Runes represent a fundamental shift in how Svelte handles reactivity.
 Moving from implicit to explicit reactivity might seem like a step backward, but it opens up new possibilities for composition and clarity.